 The business flourished and Cundalls Funeral Directors was acquired in the late 1970s.

-In October 2004, Brian and Mary retired and handed the reins to David and his wife, Ann, and in October 2005, they acquired Backhouse of Hunsingore, Funeral Directors.
+In October 2004, Brian and Mary retired and handed the reins to David and his wife, Ann.
+In October 2005, they acquired Backhouse of Hunsingore, Funeral Directors.

 In 2007, building works began to transform the old joinery workshops into a refurbished Chapel of Rest, modern mortuary and new garaging to accommodate the business’s first fleet of vehicles.

-Alex began working for the company in 2014, and has continued to do so throughout studies at Harrogate Grammar School and Nottingham Trent University before graduating in July 2019.
-Alex conducted his first funeral for the business in late October 2019.
+In 2014, Alex began working for the company at the age of 15, and has continued to do so throughout studies at Harrogate Grammar School and Nottingham Trent University before graduating in July 2019.
+Alex conducted his first funerals for the business in late October 2019.